 If you optimize for client match quality, you’ll typically get clients that communicate in the same way you do.

-Some of my readers have experienced that specializing felt too transactional whereas they prefer to identify with the client’s values and align their passion with their client’s.
+Some readers have experienced that specializing felt too transactional whereas they prefer to identify with the client’s values and align their passion with their client’s.

 How to know if you should stick with your freelance idea

 Some will know right away what they would like to do as a freelancer while others might want to experiment following the process above.

 I have enjoyed the experimentation because it has allowed me to get a good understanding of the landscape and how things work differently with different specializations.